 Let’s take a closer look at how paperless AP can mitigate fraud risks for HOAs and their management companies:

 1. Provides More Secure Payments Through E-Payments Options

 The majority of HOA theft comes from check fraud, as checks are an easy way to replicate vital vendor and account information.
 A recent study by the Association of Financial Professionals reports that paper checks are the largest vehicle for payment fraud, affecting about 75 percent of businesses they surveyed.

-Automating AP removes the paper and the manual processes associated with payments that are riddled with risks, replacing them with secure automated processes and offering encrypted and verified electronic payments like ACH and VCC that are routed digitally from one bank account to another through payment systems.
+Automating AP virtually removes the paper and the manual processes associated with payments that are riddled with risks, replacing them with secure automated processes and offering encrypted and verified electronic payments like ACH and VCC that are routed digitally from one bank account to another through payment systems.
 Most use fraud monitoring tools that flag suspicious activity and avoid duplicate payments and invoices.
-The payment process is controlled from start to finish, done safely and securely.
+The payment process is controlled from start to finish.

 When more than one person is paying invoices from slews of vendors, it’s tough to keep track of who’s been paid and for what service or product.
 Working remotely has made it especially tough and has opened up room for compromise.

 A centralized AP process offers management companies real-time, anytime access to financial records and invoices for each property in their portfolio.
 Software can provide the function of customizable user accounts, enabling board members and other stakeholders to have complete visibility into their associations’ financial records.
 Teams can easily receive, track and approve invoices, check invoice and payment status, regardless of their location, and can scan for duplicates, errors and suspicious activity.